 Here I might sound a bit crazy, but I’m happier when an experiment I designed fails, than when it succeeds.
 It is like a cold shower, that brings me back to reality and reminds me that users are different individuals, with different needs and ways to solve a problem they’re facing.

 However, it is really easy to fall in love with our own ideas, and look for any kind of ways to make them work.
 This often happens when teams don’t spend good quality time looking for the right problems to solve, and have a “one-fits-all solution” approach.
 Instead of thinking about the success, or failure, of an experiment, try to focus on what you learned in both scenarios:

 - the experiment was successful — why?
 What do I need to learn next?

 - the experiment failed — why?
 How did the user engaged with the solution?
 Did we target the wrong ones?

 💰 Too much focus into the commercial/business value, instead of user value

 This occurs when product teams prioritize opportunities (and discovery) based on the potential revenue they will bring to the company.
 Discovery turns into “let’s ask our customers what they want”, or “the sales department suggests X, Y, and Z, to sell more”.

-Ask your customers to describe the problem they’re facing, solve them, and you will see revenues coming in.
+Ask your customers to describe the problems they’re facing, solve them, and you will see revenues coming in.
 Don’t ask for solutions.